vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/WDS/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

     **Answer:** In both cases, Azure Site Recovery is the recommended tool for performing a migration to Azure virutal machines.
 Virtual Machines hosted in VMWare can also take advantage of the Azure Migrate tool to orchestrate the process.

     Basic steps for migrating with Azure Site Recovery:
-    - Prepare Azure resources, including an Azure subscription, an Azure virtual network, and a storage account.
+    - Prepare Azure resources, including an Azure subscription, an Azure virtual network, and a storage account
     - Prepare your on-premises VMware servers for migration.
 You verify VMware support requirements for Site Recovery, prepare VMware servers for discovery, and prepare to install the Site Recovery Mobility service on VMs that you want to migrate.
     - Set up migration.
 You set up a Recovery Services vault, configure source and target migration settings, set up a replication policy, and enable replication.
 You can run a disaster recovery drill to check that migration of a VM to Azure is working correctly.
-    - Run a failover to migrate on-premises machines to Azure.
+    - Run a failover to migrate on-premises machines to Azure

 -  **SQL Server Upgrades and Migrations**: Migration steps: